Test ID: AH50 Alternative Complement Pathway, Functional, Serum

 The total complement (CH50) assay (COM / Complement, Total, Serum) assesses the classical complement pathway including early components that activate the pathway in response to immune complexes (C1q, C2 and C4), as well as the terminal complement components (C3, C5, C6, C7, C8, C9) involved in the formation of the membrane attack complex (MAC).
 The CH50 assay will be abnormal if there are specific hereditary or acquired C1-C9 complement component deficiencies or if there is consumption of complement due to immune (or autoimmune) complexes.

 This assay is a screening test for complement abnormalities in the alternative pathway.
 The alternative complement (AH50) pathway shares C3 and C5-C9 components but has unique early complement components designated factors D, B, and properdin, as well as control proteins factor H and factor I. This pathway can be activated by spontaneous hydrolysis of C3 or by microbial polysaccharides and does not require immune complex formation.
 Patients with disseminated infections with pyogenic bacteria in the presence of a normal CH50 may have a decreased AH50 due to hereditary or acquired deficiencies of the alternative pathway.
 Patients with deficiencies in the alternative pathway factors (D, B, properdin, H, and I) or late complement components (C3, C5-C9) are highly susceptible to recurrent Neisserial meningitis.
-The use of the CH50 and AH50 assays allow identification of the specific pathway abnormality.
+The combined use of the CH50 and AH50 assays allows identification of the specific pathway abnormality.

 Interpretation